 In order to improve the school's educational environment, promote a more effective climate for learning, foster school unity and pride, and allow students to focus solely on learning and not on attire, the school has a dress policy for students that apply to school days and school-sponsored events.
-Uniforms also provide safety and unity.
-We can quickly identify who our students are, especially if we are on a field trip.
-Also, we are creating a positive and united learning environment, where we are all here to learn together; we are all part of the same team.

-This uniform dress code policy has been adopted with the provisions of Article IX, section 5 of the California Constitution, and Assembly Bill 1575 (effective January 1, 2013), which prohibit the charging of any student fees for participation in an educational activity at a public school.
+This uniform dress code policy has been adopted by the Board of Directors of RKES in compliance with the provisions of Article IX, section 5 of the California Constitution, and Assembly Bill 1575 (effective January 1, 2013), which prohibit the charging of any student fees for participation in an educational activity at a public school.